fahlstrm/editor-backend/README.md

 npm start

 Create a config.json file in the backend folder.
-Including a json-object containing username and password to MongoDB
+Including a json-object containing username and password to MongoDB.

+Create a db folder to inclued a database.js file, put your mongoDB-link in a variable called DSN_CONNECTION

+You're all set!